It all started with

 No one knew how to stage a show, but someone did know of a woman who had directed and taught theater by the name of Josephine Camp.
 Jo was contacted and she cheerfully agreed to direct “one or two shows.”

 Calling themselves The Masquers, the energetic group put on three lively productions (Stardust, Gramercy Ghost, and The Curious Savage) at the wooded Hillside Community Church in El Cerrito (which still has a wonderful stage and auditorium!).
 Presented a year apart, the first two shows played for one weekend in the spring of 1955 and 1956 to happy crowds more than willing to pay the 75-cent ticket price.
-They raised funds for the choir robes and put on a benefit performance for the local school for retarded children.
 For their next play, the Masquers confidently doubled the number of performances (to four!) and jacked up their ticket price to one dollar.

 El Cerrito and its surrounding communities were eager for live theater and the press generously provided the Masquers space for plenty of articles on their plans, activities, and accomplishments.
 With Jo Camp and Dorth Hadley as permanent director and stage manager, the core group of Masquers was well on its way to establishing a full-fledged amateur theater.